• Skip to primary navigation

 4. Remove a container from the refrigerator, top with sliced banana and peanut butter, and enjoy!

-• Use old-fashioned rolled oat.
+• Use old-fashioned rolled oats.
 Instant oats and steel-cut oats do not work for overnight oats since they will not absorb the liquid as well.
 Make sure they are gluten-free if you need them to be since all oats are not gluten-free.

 • Creamy peanut butter is best!
-I like to use the really drippy kind so it is easier to mix with the rest of the ingredients.
+I like to use the drippy kind so it is easier to mix with the rest of the ingredients.
 Almond butter, sun butter, or cashew butter will also work in this recipe.

 • Mix the ingredients well.
-When you make overnight oats, you want to mix the ingredients together well for the best result.
+When you make overnight oats, you want to mix the ingredients well for the best result.

 • Add fun toppings like chopped nuts, fruit, nut butter, coconut flakes or chocolate chips.
 Part of the experience of enjoying overnight oats is adding toppings, so don’t skip it!